JRRS1982/vending_machine/README.md

 When.. the machine decides which coins to return to the buyer in the change, Then.. the largest denominations are selected before smaller ones.
 '''

+### Objects / attributes / methods

+Class: Vending machine
+attributes:
+> coin_hash(hash of two int: coin => number of coins)
+> product_hash(hash of string and intiger: product_name => count)
+> buyer_paid; an intiger that the buyer has added to the machine.
+methods:
+> restock_product(two arguments; product and count)
+> add_product(three arguments; product, count and price)
+> restock_coins(two arguments; coin_value and number)
+> print_stock; return a formatted list of the products and the count of each.
+> print_coins; return a formatted list of the coins and the count of each.
+> buy(one argument that is a string of the product name) private methods:
+> reset_buyer_paid; helper type to return buyer paid to zero.
+> calculate_exchange(two arguments; buyer paid attribute and product price attribute); will be returning a request for more money to the user or returning change the the user.

+Class: Product
+attributes:
+> name; a simple string for each product object.
+> price; a simple intiger for the value of each.
+methods:
+> none

 ### Problem solving - workings